 About the Artist

-He has received the German Critics Visual Arts Prize (Berlin), The Golden Sheaf Film Award (Canada), the Prix Alain de Rothschild (France) and the Spiro Institute Arts Award (UK).
+Site-specific projects in Berlin, Grenoble, Manchester, Montreal, New York, Nice, Paris, Prague, Venice and elsewhere have garnered the German Critics Visual Arts Prize (Berlin), The Golden Sheaf Film Award (Canada), the Prix Alain de Rothschild (France) and the Spiro Institute Arts Award (UK).
 His works have circulated widely through exhibitions, print, broadcast and social media.

 “For over two decades, the concept of memory and how it shapes identity, politics, topography and human existence has been central to the work of Edward Hillel.
 Over that time, Hillel’s artistic production has evolved from black and white photographic portraits and narrative videos to creating hybrid “sites”, images and installations employing photographs, videos and film, archives and found materials, projected sounds and reflective surfaces…Whether subversive, conceptual or postmodernist, the artist focuses on the individual’s role in history and in time.”— Shirley Madill, Co-Curator

 “At once observer, witness and participant Edward Hillel superposes the real and the imaginary in his work; he stages mis-en scènes, invents situations, constructs histories that, to quote Robert Frank ‘look outside to better see inside’”— Jacques Henric